gerardabello/colossal/README.md

 ## Known issues and limitations

-1. Does not yet have any controlsa yet & only plays sinewave tones with a pre-defined volume envelope at this time.
+1. Does not yet have any controls yet & only plays sinewave tones with a pre-defined volume envelope at this time.
 2. There is sometimes a delay before the first triggered not starts playing on some browsers.